cgaebel/NewLang/README.markdown

 C++'s references (as a replacement for pointers) do not exist.

+_clark: I'm starting to come around on the uniform `.` syntax.
+We should talk._

 ## To Be Organized

+`assert(expr)` will be a compiler built-in.
+If the expression can be resolved at compile time, it will be.
+In release/fast builds, the expression becomes an assumption for the optimizer.
+This provides performance incentives to defensive coding.

 No header files, only modules.
 We can probably rip off D's module system in its entirety.